faramarzaf/TricksHints/README.md

 # TricksHints
 There are several solutions,hints and also some tricks about Android in this repository.
-I hope this paper would help the programmers' community.
+I hope this paper would help the programmer's community.

 ## Public APIs
 **[Start](https://github.com/public-apis/public-apis)**